Quantumke/mpesawrapper/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to unofficial new daraja MPESA documentation!
+Welcome to the new unofficial  daraja MPESA API documentation!
 ======================================================

-Here is a simple guide to help you get started with the new MPESA daraja API.
+Here is a simple guide to help you get started with the   daraja API.

 .. note::